 It’s not possible to just pick up your child and go on vacation at a moment’s notice when you have a custody order.
 The non-custodial parent will have to plan for long vacations ahead of time to ensure that the vacation does not interfere with the custody sharing plan.

 If no custody order exists, a short trip without court permission is allowed under normal circumstances.
 But it’s important to not take the child out of the state against the opposing parent’s wishes.

-If a non-custodial parent takes the child out of state without the custodial parent’s permission or the court’s permission, he or she may lose rights of the child if a custody determination does take place.
+If a non-custodial parent takes the child out of state without the custodial parent’s permission or the court’s permission, he or she may lose the rights of the child if a custody determination does take place.
 Keep this in mind before going on any trip out of the state when a custody order is not in place.
 To show that you have received permission for an out-of-state vacation with your kids, we highly recommend obtaining a child custody vacation letter signed by your ex in the presence of a notary public.

 Guidelines of Typical Custodial Agreements

 If you do have a custody arrangement with your ex, it will usually dictate child custody vacation time.
 The custodial agreement between you and your ex may vary, so ensure you’re within your agreement’s rights before deciding to take any further action.
 Normal agreements are as follows:

-- Custodial Parent: The custodial parent will have the child live with them full-time during the school year with the exceptions of weekends where the non-custodial parent is granted visitation.
+- Custodial Parent: The custodial parent will have the child live with them full-time during the school year with the exception of weekends where the non-custodial parent is granted visitation.

 - Non-custodial Parent: Non-custodial parents are often given full-time summer visitation rights.
 The custodial parent may see the child at this time and the child may switch among both homes.
 But for the most part, the non-custodial parent will have the child for the majority of the summer vacation.

 Custodial agreements work to not interrupt a child’s day-to-day routine during the school year; this is why weekend visitation is ideal.

 As a non-custodial parent, you have a right to bring your child on a trip as long as it doesn’t interfere with the custodial agreement.